jmayfield777/Note-Taking-App-with-Express.js/README.md

 npm init
 ```

-(add "-y" to answer yes to all questions regarding the creation of the package.json), then run the following code to install the inquirer package to receive the questions to generate the README.md:
+(add "-y" to answer yes to all questions regarding the creation of the package.json), then run the following code to install any necessary dependencies:

 ```